 By repurposing content with AI tools, you can build an entire marketing campaign from a single piece of content adapted to different formats.
 Rather than just a blog post, you can now easily create a video script, a LinkedIn post, a Facebook ad, and newsletter copy.
 This allows content marketers to more easily build a multi-channel strategy instead of focusing on a single platform or format.

-Before publishing, optimize with AI
+Before publishing, check, fix, and optimize with AI

 AI doesn't end at optimization — it can also work as an editor during the final stages of writing.
 Some word processors such as Microsoft Word will have this built in, but you can also use tools such as Jasper and Grammarly to detect grammar and spelling errors, offer alternative phrases, and improve readability.